A Worldsheet Derivation of the Classical Off-shell Boundary Action for the Dilaton in Half-Space: Discussion

-thereby giving a purely probabilistic (random walk) description of the string dynamics in target spacetime.

-We would like to comment on the fact that the value of the square root of the worldsheet length (UV) cutoff $\eps^{-1}$ acts in target space as a dial that controls the \textit{overall} scale $t$ of the half-normal distribution.
+We would like to comment on the relationship in \eqref{eq:HND_iden} between the UV cutoff $\eps^{-1}$ and the parameter $t$.
+From \eqref{eq:HND_iden}, $\eps^{-1}$ appears \textit{in target space} as a dial that controls the \textit{overall} scale $t$ of the half-normal distribution.
 Each value of $\eps^{-1}$ describes a worldsheet theory at a particular renormalization group (RG) scale.
-Fig. \ref{fig:HND} shows the PDF and CDF of the half-normal probability distribution with different scale parameter $t = \sqrt{-\log \eps}$.
-The plots can be interpreted as the RG flow from the UV with larger value of $\eps^{-1}$ (or smaller value of $\log \eps^{-1}$) to the IR with a small value of $\eps^{-1}\rightarrow 0$.
-The RG flow renormalizes the length of the Euclidean Schwinger propagator or equivalently the Schwinger time, as the worldsheet theory flows from the UV to the IR.
-The $\log \eps^{-1} \rightarrow 0$ limit corresponds to the S-matrix regime whereas, when $\log \eps^{-1} \rightarrow 0$ when ($\eps \sim 1$), the worldsheet theory is in the extreme UV limit where the worldsheet theory is nonlocal \cite{Ahmadain:2022tew}.
-The latter is the limit where the string nonzero mode $\EV{\abs{\eta(z)}}$ vanishes and thus, $\eta^D(z)$ spends all its time (with probability 1) at the boundary $X_D = 0$.
+Fig. \ref{fig:HND} shows the PDF and CDF of the half-normal probability distribution with different values of the scale parameter $t = \sqrt{\frac{-\log \eps}{2}}$.
+The plots may be interpreted as the RG flow from the UV with a larger value of $\eps^{-1}$ (or smaller value of $\log \eps^{-1}$) to the IR with a smaller value of $\eps^{-1}\rightarrow 0$.
+In this sense, the RG flow renormalizes the length of the Euclidean Schwinger propagator or equivalently, the Schwinger time.
+As explained in \cite{Ahmadain:2022tew}, the $\log \eps^{-1} \rightarrow 0$ limit corresponds to the S-matrix regime whereas when $\eps \sim 1$, the worldsheet theory is in the extreme UV limit.